 Improved Alignment

-To move out of a hospital setting, processes and systems need to be understood by those involved in providing care, creating alignment between surgeons, ASCs, and payors.
-Creating and refining these aspects of care can be time consuming and difficult, making it a major reason why large volumes of joint replacement procedures have yet to leave the hospital setting.
-Lucey notes that changes such as this shift are typically spurred by necessity or incentive, neither of which he feels are currently felt by those in the industry.
-While costs savings through ASCs are a benefit to patients, commercial bundling and increased facility fees have intrigued payors enough to successfully make the move in select markets.
+Lucey notes that necessity or incentive typically spur changes such as this shift.
+However, he believes that the industry is feeling neither of these.
+While costs savings through ASC joint replacements or other outpatient procedures are a benefit to patients, commercial bundling and increased facility fees have intrigued payors enough to successfully make the move in select markets.
 Incentivizing payors to transition to ASCs can speed up the process and benefit all parties involved.

 Finding the Right Patients